 What is the series like?

-The events will be hosted virtually, with a presentation on YouTube that features our presenters sharing their research and how it's applicable to the everyday lives of people in Utah, followed by a live question and answer session with those presenters hosted on Zoom.
-The presentation portion will be between 20-30 minutes, while the panel will run anywhere from 30 minutes to an hour.
+The events will be hosted in-person at Gallivan Hall in downtown Salt Lake City, with a presentation featuring our presenter sharing their research and how it's applicable to the everyday lives of people in Utah, followed by a live question and answer session.
+The presentation portion will be between 20-30 minutes, while the Q&A session will run anywhere from 30 minutes to an hour.